matzzze/myArchInstallGuide/README.md

 3. enable ssh daemon with `systemctl start sshd`
     - verify sshd is running with `systemctl status sshd`

-Now simply connect to the machine via ssh from remote
+Now simply connect to the machine via ssh from remote and follow the next steps til reboot

 **Prepare the disks by creating partitions**